 The PopBabies is the only option with bold measurement lines in both ounces and milliliters.
 We found the funnel accessory helpful when loading ingredients and the on/off push button was simple to operate.
 Trouble is you may lose the funnel to the abyss of the miscellaneous kitchen gadget drawer.
 This may result in more ingredients on the counter than inside due to the small opening.
 Meanwhile, the PopBabies Glass offers remarkable stability, requiring zero hands during blending.

 The BlenderX features a unique screw-on bubble lid designed to remove the blade component from the base.
 We found this to be an odd mechanism for removing the blade and much more likely to get neglected or lost in the shuffle over time.
 There's also the fact that this machine won't operate unless you're holding down the button.

 Ease of Cleaning

 The last metric we rated was the ease of cleaning.
 For this, we weighed how easy it was to dismantle and hand wash all the components, with a particular emphasis on cleaning the blades.
-We found all of the blenders were easy to hand wash, but we were particularly fond of the Sboly in this category.
-The detachable blade plate made this component more accessible for cleaning.
-This also meant we could safely clean the blade without worrying about causing water damage to the motor.
+We found all of the blenders were easy to hand wash, but we were particularly fond of the Leegoal and EvolutionX in this category.
+The Leegoal is easy to dismantle and there's no need to be extra cautious about damaging the motor by washing.
+We also found the detachable blade plate of the EvolutionX easier to clean.

-Portable blenders are great for whipping up an array of ice-cold beverages anywhere you take them.
-However, not all are made alike.
+Portable blenders are great for whipping up an array of frosty beverages anywhere you take them.
+However, not all are equal.
 We conducted side-by-side testing to shed some light on different attributes, with the goal of helping you make an informed decision about your purchase.
 Hopefully, you can now decide which one is best for you.